Vercel Screenshot API Integration

 Capture Screenshots on Vercel with ScreenshotAPI

-A Vercel screenshot API integration with ScreenshotAPI gives you the best of both worlds: real browser rendering with full CSS and JavaScript support, delivered through a simple fetch call that fits comfortably within Vercel's function size and timeout limits.
+ScreenshotAPI is the production-ready path: real browser rendering with full CSS and JavaScript support, delivered through a single fetch call that adds zero bytes to your function bundle and fits comfortably within Vercel's timeout limits.

 Quick Start

-1. Sign up for ScreenshotAPI and grab your API key.
-5 free credits are included.
+- Sign up for ScreenshotAPI and grab your API key.
+200 free screenshots per month are included.

 Installation